adrianocastro189/memory/README.md

 Make sure to wrap the moment in `""` or `''` so it can be recognized as a single phrase instead of multiple words.

-**⚠️ Important note:** There's a known issue with the `addm` command in case it contains quotation characters (" or ') inside the moment besides the ones wrapping it.
-This is due to the way the command is parsed and the current limitations of the parser.
-This is is already being addressed for future releases.
-That said:

-* ✅ `/memoryaddon addm "This is a moment"` will work as expected
-* ❌ `/memoryaddon addm "The time they didn't expect to come"` won't work
-* ❌ `/memoryaddon addm 'The "serendipity" of life often surprises us'` won't work

 To print the current moment, simply run:

 ```